 Zach undoubtedly feels warm emotions whenever his apprentices blossom.
 But the goal of the program has been and will always be to help rising stars by opening all the right doors, he said.

-The apprenticeship program prepares each aspiring barber to earn a license by passing the New York State in-person barber examination.
+The apprenticeship program prepares each aspiring barber for the New York State in-person examination to earn a license.
 After spending time learning directly from Zach, each apprentice should have the skills they need to perform a haircut in front of a proctor.
 And that formal exam also includes a shave, shampoo service, a full blown cleanup, and sanitation procedures.

 To help make sure the program runs smoothly, Zach also encourages his full-time staffer Alex Barrow to help give the apprentices feedback on their cuts.
-Alex also is a licensed New York state master level barber, which is part of the reason that the shop can take on three different apprentices.
-Legally, each master level barber can only have two apprentices.
+Alex also is a licensed New York state master level barber, which is part of the reason that the shop can take on three different apprentices, since technically each master level barber can only have two apprentices.